 - i.
-The primary wall materials for all residences and ancillary structures shall be either wood, stone masonry or James Hardie "Artisan" fiber cement siding. - ii.
+The primary wall materials for all residences and ancillary structures shall be either wood, stone masonry or fiber or wood-textured cement siding. - ii.
 Preferred wood siding materials are tongue and groove, board and batten, plank, lap, and shingles.
 Care should be taken to avoid conditions that will produce water staining on the siding. - iii.
-The James Hardie "Artisan" fiber cement siding types are limited to lap, shiplap, and board and batten. - iv.
-Preferred stone materials are native field stone and native river rock. - v.
+The fiber or wood-textured cement siding types are limited to lap, shiplap, and board and batten. - iv.
+Preferred stone materials are native field stone and native river rock.
+Cap stones need to match fields.
+Cap stone color should be the average of the field's color range, not lighter or darker. - v.
 Cast stone products may be approved on a case-by-case basis based on the quality and aesthetic appeal of the product.
 The cast stone should reflect characteristics of native stone and complement the stone or rock being used within the proposed landscape. - vi.
 Board-formed concrete will be reviewed and may be approved by the DRC on a case-by-case basis.
 If utilized the entire exposed surface of the concrete must have a board-formed texture and colored with a medium to dark tone to complement the exterior of the home.
 The patterned architectural concrete should be colored with a medium to dark tone to complement the exterior of the home.
 Concrete walls with form ties, expansion joints, or control joints are not acceptable. - vii.
 If Plywood is utilized as part of a siding or soffit assembly, it should have a re-sawn texture. - viii.
 Stucco may not be utilized as the primary wall material but may be approved as an accent wall material on a case-by-case basis.
 The use of stucco must complement the other exterior materials and enhance the overall composition. - ix.
-Cement board is not permitted as a primary siding product but may be considered as a substrate for wood battens or other materials. - x.
 Exposed brick, concrete and unit masonry are not allowed on houses.